PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

-Pack of products - The view pack content link displays the products with the ordered quantity and the available product stock.
+Pack of products - A link bellow the products' pack displays the related products with the ordered quantity and the available product stock.

 ![Pack of products](/assets/images/2020/05/pack-product.png)